imatviyenko/imatviyenko.github.io/_posts/2018-09-06-SharePoint_fix-author.md

 The script **fix-author.ps1** is best used this way:
 1. Run it against a document library where problem files are located in the 'report' mode.
 The script will check all files in the doc lib for incorrect authors logins and generate a report, containing the list of all checked subfolders and files and the semicolon separated list of all found incorrect/missing logins.
 By default, the script outputs information in the console and you can also output the subfolder and files report to the standard out stream and further on to a file if you like (-StdOut switch piped to Out-File).
-2. Using the list of incorrect/missing logins produced at the first step, find a correct login for each bad one.
+2. Using the list of incorrect/missing logins produced at the first step, find out the correct login for each bad one.
 Create a PowerShell hashtable with the mappings old_login->new_login.
-3. Run the script again in the 'fix' mode and feed the mappings hashtable from the step 2 as the -LoginsMapping argument.
+3. Run the script again in the 'fix' mode and feed the mappings hashtable from the step 2 as the -LoginMappings argument.

 Please use Get-Help (i.e. "Get-Help .\fix-author.ps1" or "Get-Help .\fix-author.ps1 -examples") for more details on the usage of this script.